 DAYS 7-9: VENICE

 Venice is our home for the last three days of the trip.
-This floating, magical city is like no other in the world.
+This magical floating city is like no other in the world.
 In Venice we will visit the majestic St. Mark’s Square and Basilica, as well as the bustling and ancient fish market in the Rialto neighborhood.
 Venice is the perfect city to get lost in with a camera in hand, so we will be sure to wander the silent, narrow back streets and passages in this most charming of cities.
 We’ll concentrate on light and reflections as we explore the Venetian canals and labyrinthine alleyways and explore the islands of Murano and Burano.
 This enchanting city on the water will capture your heart and lens like no other and it is the perfect setting to finish up the trip of a lifetime with TFT!

 PHOTOGRAPHIC EQUIPMENT LIST

 - Digital Camera – either compact or dSLR (digital single lens reflex – the big cameras with interchangeable lenses)